 You need persistence, patience and to keep looking at your goals and changing them to suit the changes that occur in technology, audience interest and within yourself.

-Be smart, true to yourself and your own creative best friend and it will help you run the marathon you will need to run in order to get to where you creatively want to be.
+Be smart, true to yourself and your own creative best friend.
+Be your ally and creative coach in one.
+It will help you run the marathon you will need to run in order to get to where you creatively want to be.
 If you know how you fit into the scheme of things, you will be better able to guide others on how they can make use of you in the best possible way.

 If you truly believe what you do is unique, special and viable, you will find a way to make it work for you, credentials or not.
 Just be as creative in your approach to your demonstrating your creativity as you are to your creations and it will come together in the end.